Moore Industries: Technologies

 The February 2009 issue of Control Engineering named Moore Industries’ newly released miniMOORE signal conditioners a winning technology in the Engineer’s Choice Awards.
 The miniMOORE signal conditioners, released in November 2008, won in the Networks and Communications Products category for Signal Conditioners or Diagnostics.

 In the January 2010 issue of Control Magazine, Moore Industries was ranked first place in the Signal conditioner category by the Control Magazine Readers' Choice Awards.
 The company was honored with the same ranking in the 2011 Control Magazine Readers’ Choice Awards.
-The top technology category rankings represent end-user sentiment—the Control Magazine Readers' Choice Awards were derived from the opinion of over 1,000 process automation professionals.
+The top technology category rankings represent end-user sentiment—the Control Magazine Readers' Choice Awards were derived from the opinions of over 1,000 process automation professionals.